 This year was Wyman-Gordon’s first venture in taking a double “Chalet” on Flight Line B.

 It offered Bar / Buffet services, for all client meetings, press conferences and a deck for viewing the daily flight demonstrations.

 The design scheme was accepted following presentation of these sketches and a 1/2 inch scale model (foamcore, paper & acrylic).

-Fabricated in Italy, the 10 prefab exhibit components were easy to set up and more than met the expectations of the client.
+Fabricated in Italy, the 10 exhibit components were easy to set up and more than met the expectations of the client.